Doing Business in China? 8 Contract Negotiation Tips You Must Know

 Negotiations may start informally over meals before official discussions begin.

-“In China, a contract is the start of a relationship, not the end of a deal,” says business consultant Mark Tanner.
+As consultant Mark Tanner says, “In China, a contract is the start of a relationship, not the end of a deal.”
+For anyone doing business in China, this mindset is key.

-To build strong relationship, businesses should invest time in social interactions, including networking events and mutual favors.
+To build strong relationships in Business in China, companies should invest time in social interactions, including networking events and mutual favors.
 Trust is built over repeated positive encounters rather than a single agreement.

 2. The Importance of Legal and Regulatory Compliance